 Seriously, your product will not sell itself.
 The greatest companies in the world still have more than one person attracting and closing new customers.
 You need a detailed sales process and a strong sales force to execute.

-Read The Ultimate Sales Machine by the late great Chet Holmes
+Read by the late great Chet Holmes

 4. How do I make a profit?

 Forget about those tech start-ups who think business is just about selling an idea to Zuckerberg.
 Most companies have to show a profit before anyone is interested in real investment.
 You need to get on top of your finances so you can prove your concept worthy.

 Read by Jack Stack and Bo Burlingham